 This body of ceramic work looks at the mark we make, our print , more than just a trace, and our relationship to the natural world, our environmental and psychological impact, using the intimate to reflect a global perspective.

-The red and black ceramic “fingerprint” work involves thousands of pieces of squeezed clay, each capturing a fingerprint, made to fit trees and pieces of fossilised stone.
-Site specific fingerprint work was installed on a tree in Lytham for the Counterp-art event – creating an infestation of human presence, beautiful and odd.
+The red and black ceramic “fingerprint” work involves thousands of pieces of squeezed clay, each capturing a fingerprint, a 3D mark.
+It has been made to fit different locations- installed in trees like an invasion, curved round pieces of fossilised stone, dropping over walls.
+“We only Print in Blood Red” was installed on a tree in Lytham for the Counterpart event – creating an infestation of human presence, beautiful and odd.

-Many thanks to Yorkshire Stone Craft quarry at Friendly, Halifax, who kindly give me the fossilised tree pieces exposed during quarrying and salvaged.
+Many thanks to Yorkshire Stone Craft quarry at Friendly, Halifax, who kindly give me the fossilised tree pieces they exposed through their regular quarrying.